 However, the ingredients are all safe, and if nothing else, the cookies make a good one-handed snack for those times when you're starving and can't take time to actually sit down and eat a meal with both hands (ie. when you're nursing a baby/pumping all day long).

 The ingredients in these nursing cookies that supposedly increase milk supply include flaxseed, oatmeal, wheat germ, and brewers yeast (see, all healthy stuff).

 You shouldn't have a problem finding any of the ingredients for these cookies, except maybe the brewer's yeast.
 Your regular grocery store might not carry it, but if it does, it will be in the natural foods aisle.
 Otherwise you can find it at a natural foods store or online.

 If you have the option between regular and de-bittered brewers yeast, get the de-bittered.
 It will improve the flavor of your cookies.
 DON'T try to substitute regular yeast - it won't work.

 You should be able to find the flaxseed in any grocery store, either in the baking aisle or the natural foods aisle.
 The wheat germ and oats will be in the breakfast aisle.

-After you make these cookies, make sure you put a big bold label on them that says “NURSING COOKIES" so your husband or older children don't steal them.
-They taste pretty good, but again, that can depend on your brewers yeast.
+After you make these cookies, make sure you put a big bold label on them that says "LACTATION COOKIES" so your husband or older children don't steal them away from you.
+They taste pretty good, but again, that can depend on your brewer's yeast.
 If you get the regular, they can have a bit of a bitter aftertaste to them.
 Not so bad that they're inedible or even unpleasant though.